 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.

-20% coinsurance for Medicare-covered services.
+There is no coinsurance, copayment, or deductible for Medicare-approved services.

 Ambulance services